Multi-wavelength emission from 3C 66A: clues on its redshift and gamma-ray emission location: The results

-In Fig. \ref{f2}, we show the $\gamma \gamma$ absorption by BLR-scattered radiation at different locations of the blob when taking $z=0.21$.
-There is significant absorption when the blob is inside the inner zone of the BLR.
+In addition, our results indicate that the gamma-ray emission region is beyond the inner zone of BLR ($\sim$0.1 pc, see Table~\ref{tab}~\ref{tab1}).
+In Fig. \ref{Fig4}, we show the $\gamma \gamma$ absorption by BLR-scattered radiation at different blob locations when taking $z=0.21$.
+There is a significant absorption when the blob is inside the inner zone of the BLR.
 Beyond the inner zone, absorption is negligible.
+No absorption feature at GeV band confirms that the emission region of 3C 66A should be out of the inner zone of BLR.